MA: Christian Counseling

 HBU Online Learning Program

 The Master of Arts in Christian Counseling (MACC) program is designed to provide graduate coursework to those seeking to integrate their Christian faith with sound clinical practice in counseling.
-The program emphasizes the development of research supported counseling skills while encouraging students to reflect on their personal values, and to grow in faith and maturity.
+The program emphasizes the development of research-supported counseling skills while encouraging students to reflect on their personal values, and to grow in faith and maturity.
 The MACC program prepares students to work in churches, church-related institutions, Christian counseling clinics, and in secular counseling facilities.

 The coursework provided meets the academic requirements for licensure as a Licensed Professional Counselor (LPC) in the state of Texas.
-Students complete a practicum, consisting of a minimum of 450 clock hours in a University-approved counseling setting under the supervision of a licensed psychologist or licensed professional counselor-supervisor (LPC-S), as part of the degree plan.
-Before becoming an LPC, graduates also need to pass the National Counselor Exam, Texas Jurisprudence Exam, and complete a 3000-hour internship under the supervision of an LPC-S.
+Students complete a practicum, consisting of a minimum of 700 clock hours in a University-approved counseling setting under the supervision of a licensed psychologist or licensed professional counselor-supervisor (LPC-S), as part of the degree plan.
+Before becoming an LPC, graduates also need to pass the National Counselor Exam, Texas Jurisprudence Exam, and complete a 3,000-hour internship under the supervision of an LPC-S.

 View the Degree Completion Plan.

-Transcripts should be sent from the college or university that awarded your bachelor’s degree to The Graduate School.
+Transcripts should be sent from the college or university that awarded your bachelor’s degree to the Graduate School.
 Transcripts from any additional coursework since that time should also be submitted. **If your degree-conferred transcript contains fewer than 100 hours of your undergraduate coursework, you will be required to submit all undergraduate transcripts.
-Any post-baccalaureate or graduate level transcripts will also be required.
-Candidates have graduated with a baccalaureate degree with a major in psychology in the last seven years from a regionally accredited college or university.
+Any post-baccalaureate or graduate-level transcripts will also be required.
+Candidates could have graduated with a baccalaureate degree with a major in psychology in the last seven years from a regionally accredited college or university.
 Coursework should include the following: Introduction to Psychology, Abnormal Psychology, and Introduction to Statistics with a grade of B or better.
-Candidates have graduated with a baccalaureate degree with another major, but have taken undergraduate Introduction to Psychology, Abnormal Psychology, and Introduction to Statistics in the last seven years and passed with a grade of B or better.
+Candidates could have graduated with a baccalaureate degree with another major, but have taken undergraduate Introduction to Psychology, Abnormal Psychology, and Introduction to Statistics in the last seven years, and passed with a grade of “B” or better.
 These courses may have been taken as part of the bachelor’s degree, or may have been taken separately (e.g., at a community college.)
 Candidates may be accepted into the program and then take PSYC 5300 (General Psychology), PSYC 5301 (Introduction to Statistics), and PSYC 5302 (Abnormal Psychology) before beginning their graduate coursework.

 Recommendations must be from a professional or academic source.
 Forms from family members or friends will not be accepted.
 Recommendation forms must be sent directly from the recommenders to be considered valid.